If HMRC decides to open a Partnership Tax Return investigation they will send a letter quoting Section 12A TMA 1970.

 This means that either a full or aspect enquiry is opened.

-First and foremost you should contact an expert who has experience in dealing with Local Compliance Investigations and Partnership Tax Return investigations.
+Contact us!
+We are experts in dealing with Local Compliance Investigations and Partnership Tax Return investigations.

-This is not a legal requirement.
+However, this is not a legal requirement.

 Depending on what the investigating officer finds, they may decide that a more serious type of investigation such as a Code of Practice 9 or a criminal investigation is appropriate.